Türk Telekom B.K.: History

 The club was founded in 1954 and opened its basketball section as name of PTT in 1991.
 Thereafter, the team received name of Türk Telekom PTT in 1996.
 Recently, the team is continuing with the name of Türk Telekom.

 Türk Telekom has won the Turkish Cup title after beating Oyak Renault in 2008.
 Also, the team won the Turkish President's Cup title after beating Fenerbahçe Ülker that year.

 Türk Telekom also has a reserve team as name of Genç Telekom.
 They compete in the Turkish Basketball Second League.

 In September 2011, first Turkish NBA All-Star player Mehmet Okur of the Utah Jazz announced he would play for Türk Telekom, due to the 2011 NBA lockout.

 In 2016, Türk Telekom relegated from the BSL after finishing 15th in the regular season.
 In 2018, the team returned as it promoted from the Turkish First League.
 In its first season back, the club would also play in the EuroCup, as the club returns to Europe after 6 years.

+The club played in the finals of the 2022–23 EuroCup Basketball season and achieved the runners-up position.